 Hello Folks, and Welcome!

 We have no hard and fast “rules” re: which classes to take or which order to take them in.
 The best thing to do is read the descriptions and choose the class that makes most sense to you based on your particular writing goals and aspirations.
-If you can’t decide, narrow it down to three or four classes, then give me (Jane, the owner) a call.
-I’m happy to help you figure out what class would be the best fit.
+If you can’t decide, narrow it down to three or four classes, then give us a call.
+We’re happy to help.

 Whatever your level of experience, our classes can help you progress, produce and, most of all, enjoy yourself in the process!

 (also see our “About Us” page)